 Highly pathogenic avian influenza, or HPAI, has been detected on commercial farms in California and other parts of the U.S. The most recent outbreak of the highly transmissible strain of bird flu began in early 2022 and has resulted in the deaths of millions of chickens and turkeys.
 It has also been detected in cows in the U.S., marine mammals in South America, and foxes in Canada, France and other countries.
-The Centers for Disease Control has confirmed three human cases in the U.S. and several cases of avian flu in cats from dairy farms.
+The Centers for Disease Control has confirmed 61 human cases in the U.S. as of December 2024 and several cases of avian flu in cats from dairy farms.
 The following University of California, Davis, sources are available to share their expertise to the media on the topic.

 Wild birds, waterfowl and poultry